iutools/iutools/doc/test-plan.md

     misspelled word and doing each of the followgin:
     - Click on a mis-spelled word and CHOOSE an alternate spelling
         - Make sure that the chosen spelling is now displayed
+    - Click on a mis-spelled word, CHOOSE a spelling and MODIFY it
+        - Make sure that the modified spelling is now displayed
     - Click on a mis-spelled word and TYPE an alternate spelling
         - Make sure that the typed spelling is now displayed
   - While the checker is still working on some of the words: